saiganeshvoodi/TestProject-AutomatedML/README.md

 ## Dataset Description

-The dataset used is the famous Iris dataset_sai .
+The dataset used is the famous Iris dataset.

 * **Source:** The dataset is publicly available and commonly used in machine learning tutorials and examples.
 (Specific source link if available should be added here)
 * **Features:** The dataset contains four features: 'sepal length (cm)', 'sepal width (cm)', 'petal length (cm)', and 'petal width (cm)'.